Belvoir Castle: Norman fortification

 Belvoir was a royal manor until it was granted to Robert de Ros in 1257.
 He was given a licence to crenellate in 1267.
-When the male de Ros line died out in 1508, the manor and castle passed to George Manners, 11th Baron de Ros, nephew of the last de Ros baron, who inherited the castle and barony through his mother.
+When the male de Ros line died out in 1508, the manor and castle passed to George Manners, 11th Baron de Ros, nephew of the last baron de Ros, who inherited the castle and barony through his mother.
 His son was created Earl of Rutland in 1525.

 Tudor manor

 By 1464, the Norman castle was recorded to be ruins.
 In 1528, Thomas Manners, 1st Earl of Rutland started construction of a large Tudor manor house.
 It was completed in 1555.
 Much of the stone for this building came from Croxton Abbey and Belvoir Priory following their dissolution.

 Two local carpenters refurbished the billiard table in 1602 and a new baize cloth was bought from a merchant in Grantham.
-James VI and I, Prince Henry and the Venetian ambassador Antonio Foscarini stayed in August 1612.
+Tents were brought to Belvoir to accommodate the retinue of James VI and I in April 1603, and new ovens were constructed.
+Prince Henry and the Venetian ambassador Antonio Foscarini stayed in August 1612.
 In the early 17th century, servants Joan, Margaret and Phillipa Flower were accused of murdering the 6th Earl's two young sons by witchcraft.
 Joan died while in prison and Margaret and Phillipa were hanged.

 During the English Civil War, it was one of the more notable strongholds of the king's supporters and King Charles spent a night here on his way into Lincolnshire.